luisgls/SOPRANO/README.md

 - Specify the reference genome length file (e.g. hg19.genome)
 GENOME=/my/directory/to/hg19.genome

-#### Important Notes
-- Earlier versions of bedtools will not work
-- Tab encoding should be \t (might be a problem for windows/OSX versions)
-- Genome length file is a two column file specifying the fasta id and the length of the sequence (see how to obtain it at the bottom)
-- Restrict your input dataset to chromosomes 1-22 and X and Y. Remove the rest.
-- Input chromosome number must coincide with reference genome and annotation (chr1 vs 1)

 ## Input file
 The input file is the standard output of variant effect predictor using the following command line (by providing to vep the ensembl default input file format) perl variant_effect_predictor.pl -i input -o input.annotated --cache --all_refseq --assembly GRCh37 --pick --symbol --no_stats --fasta genome.fasta